Captain Kwok's Space Empires Depot

 Q: Does the Balance Mod use Fyron's Quadrant Mod 5 (FQM5)?
 Updated!

 The Balance Mod originally incorporated the majority of FQM5's changes.
 But in the many years since the mod first started, the Balance Mod has developed it's own style for star systems, slowly moving towards a more realistic depiction of actual space.
 You'll notice stars for example feature realistic colour temperatures for their spectral types and are more appropriately sized relative to each other.
 Or that planetary systems are commonly found around low mass stars.
 There's a lot more variety in 'storms' which represent various phenomenon from solar flares to aggregating planetesimals.
 Black holes have been updated visually to match their appearance as captured by the Event Horizon Telescope.
+Asteroids now come in 3 types, C, M and S types with different abilities.

 ---